Census Dots

 Native American/Other

-Of the 913 places in Minnesota, St. Peter is the 90th most populous.
+St. Peter is ranked the 92nd most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Peter was ranked the 90th most populous place in the 2020 Census.

 St. Peter's White Population